 Day 1: Hall of Fame & Speed Street

-When you’re done at the Hall of Fame, stay in Uptown for Speed Street.
-The 3-day festival ties food, fun and music together with a racing theme.
+When you’re done at the Hall of Fame, stay in Uptown for Speed Street from May 23-25, 2019.
+The festival ties food, fun and music together with a racing theme.
 Admission to most of the events and activities is free during the festival, but there's a ticket fee for the nightly outdoor concerts.
 It's a small cost to be entertained by chart-topping national recording artists.
 Plus, several NASCAR drivers make scheduled appearances and hold autograph sessions throughout Speed Street, which are part of the free festivities.

 Day 2: Race Shops & Sprint-Car Racing